Health Concerns are Real

 Health Insurance and Immunizations

 - Read your policy carefully and keep your insurance card with you at all times.

 - Some host countries or programs require you to purchase additional insurance.

 - All students studying abroad through Concordia University programs are required to have insurance.
 Be sure to review the insurance details before your departure.

-- Note: There are exclusions to many insurance policy; please be aware of them.
-In particular, many policies excludes coverage for: "Injury sustained while under the influence of...the effects of intoxicating liquor or drugs..." and "Injury sustained while taking part in mountaineering where ropes or guides are normally used; hang gliding, parachuting, bungee jumping, racing by horse, motor vehicle or motorcycle, parasailing."
+- Note: There are exclusions to many insurance policies; please be aware of them.
+In particular, many policies exclude coverage for: "Injury sustained while under the influence of...the effects of intoxicating liquor or drugs..." and "Injury sustained while taking part in mountaineering where ropes or guides are normally used; hang gliding, parachuting, bungee jumping, racing by horse, motor vehicle or motorcycle, parasailing."